stcybrdgs/chrome_hskTool_prototype/README.md

 # Google Chrome HSK Tool Prototype

 A prototype HSK tool using Google Chrome's TTS API.
-(This project must be viewed in Chrome for the API to work).
+(This web tool must be viewed in Chrome for the API to work).